-RLST-331 The Historical Search for Truth Age of the Apostles to the Reformation (3 Credits)
+RLST-331 The Historical Search for Truth (3 Credits)

 A survey of the history of the Christian Church: its leaders, conflicts and development from the age of the Apostles to contemporary times.
 A study of the impact of church history for today's religious experience.
 Application of historical themes to the modern world.
 Prerequisite: 160, 305, 342, or VUSM-120.
 IFP